ocallaje/Freezer-Alarm/README.md

 ### Email
 Emails are sent using SMTP to a local SMTP server using TLS.
 Settings can be changed for public SMTP servers e.g. GMAIL.

+## WiFi Connection
+The ESP32 connects over WiFi with a websocket to communicate with a PC/Server running the python script to process the data.